USS District of Columbia: Mission

+The 12 ballistic missile submarines of the Columbia class will perform deterrent patrols, the naval leg of the U.S. nuclear triad.
+They will replace the Ohio class, whose submarines are to be decommissioned, one per year, beginning in 2027.
+District of Columbia will replace an as-yet-unannounced Ohio.

 Design specification and parameters

 In April 2014, the Navy completed a 300-page specification report for the Ohio Replacement Program submarines.
-There are 159 specifications including weapons systems, escape routes, fluid systems, hatches, doors, sea water systems, and a set length of 560 ft (later confirmed in design specifications), partly to allow for sufficient volume inside the pressure hull.
+There are 159 specifications including weapons, escape routes, fluid systems, hatches, doors, sea water systems, and a set length of 560 ft (later confirmed in design specifications), partly to allow for sufficient volume inside the pressure hull.

 Electric Boat designed the new class with help from Newport News Shipbuilding.
 Each submarine, beginning with District of Columbia, will have 16 missile tubes, each carrying one UGM-133 Trident II missile.
 The submarines will be 560 ft long and 43 ft in diameter, as long as the preceding Ohio-class design, and 1 ft larger in diameter.
 Each Columbia-class nuclear core is designed to last as long as the submarine is in service avoiding the need for nuclear refueling during the vessel's active service life.

 Costs and procurement

-The design and technology development of the Columbia-class is projected to cost $4.2 billion (fiscal 2010 dollars), although technology and components from the Ohio and Virginia classes are to be included where possible, to save money.
+The design and technology development of the Columbia class is projected to cost $4.2 billion (fiscal 2010 dollars), although technology and components from the Ohio and Virginia classes are to be included where possible, to save money.
 The cost to build District of Columbia, the lead boat of the class, will be an estimated $6.2 billion (fiscal 2010 dollars).
 The Navy has a goal of reducing the average cost of the remaining 11 planned hulls in the class to $4.9 billion each (fiscal 2010 dollars).
 The total lifecycle cost of the entire class is estimated at $347 billion.
 The high cost of the submarines is expected to cut deeply into Navy shipbuilding.
 The Navy procured the first Columbia-class boat in FY2021.
 On 7 June 2021, the U.S. Navy Budget office announced that the total cost for the first submarine, District of Columbia, would reach $15.03 billion, but that also includes planning costs for the entire program.